 Allium jesdianum ssp. angustitepalum was previously sold as A. rosenbachianum (a very different species).
 It seems that the nomenclature is sorted out.
 I like this species as it has beautiful two-toned flowers (rose-purple and prominent white stamens), held in graceful hemispheres, on stems only about 24-30" (60-75 cm).
 There are several named cultivars, but I like this subspecies the best.
 Photo by Mark McDonough.

-Allium karataviense is a native of Central Asia where it grows in loose limestone scree and blooms in April and May.
+Allium karataviense Regel is a native of Central Asia where it grows in loose limestone scree and blooms in April and May.
 It is a popular rock garden plant with flowers that are dried for flower arrangements.
 It also had beautiful broad foliage.
-In the first two photographs below taken by Mark McDonough we see regular A. karataviense on the left (purplish tinged foliage) and A. karataviense 'Ivory Queen' on the right (no purple tinge); the final photo by Oron Peri is of A. karataviense in its habitat.
+In the first two photographs below taken by Mark McDonough we see regular A. karataviense on the left (purplish tinged foliage) and A. karataviense 'Ivory Queen' on the right (no purple tinge).
+The next two show 3 different forms of wild collected Allium karataviense, showing considerable diversity in foliar and flower form.
+The one in the center, with red flowers, is from the same locale where 'Red Globe' was first collected.
+All three collections are from Central Asia.
+The final photo by Oron Peri is of A. karataviense in its habitat.

 Allium karataviense 'Ivory Queen' is a fantastic clean white form of this popular species.
 It flowers the same time as the regular pinkish form, seen on the left.
 Photos by Mark McDonough.

-Allium karataviense 'Red Globe' - This is a recently available form of A. karataviense that's very different, flowering much earlier, with much larger and longer gray foliage, and huge globes of dark red-violet flowers.
+Allium karataviense 'Red Globe' - This is a recently available form of A. karataviense ssp. henrikii Rukšans that's very different, flowering much earlier, with much larger and longer gray foliage, and huge globes of dark red-violet flowers.
 The first photo shows 3 bulbs in full bloom.
 The second shot shows the inflorescence swelling with red-purple seed pods and the much smaller flower globe of typical A. karataviense in the background.
 It's hard to believe that this hasn't been identified as a new species of subspecies of A. karataviense.
 Evidently, A. karataviense in the wild is extremely variable.
-Photos by Mark McDonough.
+Photos 1-2 by Mark McDonough.
+Third photo by Wietse Mellema.